Carrdus School, near Banbury, Oxon

 What else?
 There’s good music provision, with 70% of kids learning an individual instrument at school and all instrumental requests catered for (go on, tell them your child plays the kora and see what happens).
 There are junior and senior choirs, wind band, string group and recorder group.
 SEN is well catered for with a dedicated SEN support within the school itself.

 Academic results: Strong.
 All the kids last year went to their first choice schools (a wide variety including Tudor Hall, Rugby, Bloxham, Headington, Wycombe Abbey, Oxford High etc).
-Three scholarships were awarded out of a 21 strong year group in 2016.

 Although academically there are no worries – average class sizes of 15 mean your kids are getting a lot of attention – I really like the ethos of this school, the fact that Carrdus plainly states on its promotional material that ‘family life is sacrosanct – far more important than school – so there is no school on Saturdays and enough time in the evenings for home pursuits, including a realistic session of homework for older children.’
 I really agree with that, there’s way too much shoving pressure down kids throats at way too young an age.
 Certainly there’s no hot-housing here, it’s a lovely, nurturing, family-style environment for the kids, a kind of everything in moderation approach.

-The headmaster Ed moved here five years ago from his Outstanding primary school in Great Tew and brought his deputy Mark along with him.
+The headmaster Ed moved here seven years ago from his Outstanding primary school in Great Tew and brought his deputy Mark along with him.
 Ed’s wife Georgina Way is the Head of Learning Support (SEN), and Mark’s three children are at the school, so there is this caring, family feel that pervades.
 The children are extremely comfortable chatting to both the teachers, and when I entered a classroom with Mark, his son just ran up to him and gave him a hug which was lovely and indicative of the feel at the school.

 Probably its biggest quirk is this extremely homely approach.
 I was very attracted to it, as I can see how it would allow kids to blossom but of course it’s not for all children – those parents whose kids are ‘larger than life’ characters might want the scope to ‘grow into’ a bigger school.
 Academically, the day I came, the kids were doing their weekly Big Write to develop their written skills – not in itself unusual, but they were doing it to Mozart in the background with lights dimmed and they are also known to do it to candlelight and lava lamps so the school is quite willing to try different approaches to get the most out of the children.